 - Lightly grease a 20cm round cake tin and set aside.

-- Mix on Speed 5, 10 seconds.
+- Mix for 10 seconds, Speed 5.
 Scrape down the sides of the bowl and repeat 2 more times.

-- Roll the dough out into a 5mm thick rectangle.
+- On a lightly floured kitchen bench or Thermomat, roll the dough out into a 5mm thick rectangle.

 - Place the room temperature butter, brown sugar and cinnamon into the Thermomix bowl.

-- Mix on Speed 4 for 20 seconds.
+- Mix for 20 seconds, Speed 4.
 Scrape down the sides of the bowl and repeat.

 - Spread the cinnamon butter mixture onto the dough.